Agent Ecosystem Testing

 Methodology Implication

 The prompt directs agents to save output to raw/, which does’t exist; cascade-raw/ does.
 This ambiguity is intentional: it tests whether agents reason about directory structure or resolve path instructions literally.
 GLM responded correctly by creating raw/ as a new directory.
 Later agents diverged; some wrote into cascade-raw/ treating it as equivalent, others failed to persist a file at all.
 Cross-agent file reuse, SWE pointing to Gemini’s output, suggests that once a plausible file exists in the workspace, some agents will satisfy the persistence requirement by reference rather than by writing.
-The prompt ambiguity is retained as a test variable for subsequent runs for observing path compliance and content fidelity.
+Retain the prompt ambiguity as a test variable for subsequent runs for observing path compliance and content fidelity.

 read_url_content Redirect Halt Behavior